Ambient (outdoor) air quality and health

 Outdoor air pollution is a major environmental health problem affecting everyone in developed and developing countries alike.

-WHO estimates that some 80% of outdoor air pollution-related premature deaths were due to ischaemic heart disease and strokes, while 14% of deaths were due to chronic obstructive pulmonary disease or acute lower respiratory infections; and 6% of deaths were due to lung cancer.
+WHO estimates that in 2012, some 72% of outdoor air pollution-related premature deaths were due to ischaemic heart disease and strokes, while 14% of deaths were due to chronic obstructive pulmonary disease or acute lower respiratory infections, and 14% of deaths were due to lung cancer.

 Some deaths may be attributed to more than one risk factor at the same time.
 For example, both smoking and ambient air pollution affect lung cancer.
 Some lung cancer deaths could have been averted by improving ambient air quality, or by reducing tobacco smoking.